adamsteer/f4g-oceania-pdal/workshop/2-command-line-processes.md

 ...this will return the three nearest points to the coordinates provided (`/3`).
 You might use this if you want to find a set of points near ground control, and assess how close they are.

+Another super useful convenience application is `density`, although it is aimed at 2.5D data (eg airborne LiDAR).
+This returns a hexbinned representation of point density in your data, which is easily visualised by QGIS.
+It's a great and quick QA/QC assessment tool:

+`pdal density -i infile.las -o lasdensity.sqlite -f sqlite --smooth --sample-size 5`

 ## Simple transformations

 PDAL can do straightforward data translation as a one liner using the [translate](https://pdal.io/apps/translate.html) convenience application .
 We'll inspect some use cases here.
 The basic pattern